History of Wikipedia: 2018

 On 13 April 2018, the number of Chinese Wikipedia articles exceeded 1 million, becoming the fourteenth Wikipedia to reach that milestone.
 The Chinese Wikipedia has been blocked in Mainland China since May 2015.
 Later in the year, on 26 June, the Portuguese Wikipedia exceeded the one million article mark, becoming the fifteenth Wikipedia to reach that milestone.
 The millionth article was Perdão de Richard Nixon (the Pardon of Richard Nixon).
 During 2018, Wikipedia retained its listing as the world's fifth-most-popular website according to Alexa Internet.
 One notable development was the use of Artificial Intelligence to create draft articles on overlooked topics.

 2019

 On 23 April 2019, Chinese authorities expanded the block of Wikipedia to versions in all languages.
 The timing of the block coincided with the 30th anniversary of the 1989 Tiananmen Square protests and massacre and the 100th anniversary of the May Fourth Movement, resulting in stricter internet censorship in China.
 In August 2019, according to Alexa.com, Wikipedia fell from fifth-placed to seventh-placed website in the world for global internet engagement.

+In the same year, a copy of Wikipedia was sent to the Moon, as part of the Arch Lunar Library.
+Due to a failure, the rocket crashed into the surface of the Moon, but, thanks to the use of special, very resistant nickel disks, the copy is believed to have survived the crash.